sreenidhi707/codeforces/problems/96A_football/README.md

 Effectively, the problem is **"Given a binary array, find the longest run of either zeros or ones"** .If the longest run is longer than 7, then it is a dangerous situation.

 A simple 2-pointer based solution works here.
-Let us define a **group** as any consecutive run of zeros or ones.
+Let us define a **group** as "any consecutive run of zeros or ones".
 * First find a group
 * Count how big this group is
 * If this group is larger than 7, print `YES`, otherwise keep looking for next group